 - Apply for your Master Electrician licence.
 Visit the Contractor Licensing Forms page for the form.
 The form package includes a checklist to ensure you include everything required.
 You can also email ESA.Licensing@electricalsafety.on.ca or call 1-877-ESA-SAFE for assistance.

 - If the conditions are NOT met, the Director of Licensing may refuse to grant a licence and may issue a Notice of Proposal explaining the reasons.

-- If you qualify, you will receive your Master Electrician license within four weeks of submitting your completed application.
+- If you qualify, you will receive your Master Electrician license within 30 business days of submitting your completed application.

 - Once the license is issued, to keep it valid, you must conduct yourself with honesty, integrity and in accordance with the law.
 Failure to do so may result in compliance action or proposal to revoke/suspend the licence.